kubecost/docs-cloud/apis/api-directory/cluster-right-sizing-api.md

 {% swagger-parameter in="path" name="architecture" type="string" %}
 Accepts `x86` or `ARM`.
 Currently, `ARM` is only supported on AWS clusters.
 {% endswagger-parameter %}

+{% swagger-parameter in="path" type="boolean" name="spotNodes" %}
+Whether you want to allow Spot node types to be included in your recommendation.
+Default is `false`.
+{% endswagger-parameter %}